Patsy Kensit: 2004–present

-2011–present

 On 15 May 2012, she narrated the Channel 4 documentary Sex, Lies and Rinsing Guys.
 On 7 April 2014, Kensit was a guest panellist on ITV chat show Loose Women.
 On 7 January 2015, Kensit took part as a housemate in the fifteenth series of Celebrity Big Brother.
 She was the third celebrity to be evicted from the House, after spending 21 days.

 In 2018, Kensit started her Conscious Puberty campaign, which came about after she experienced significant challenges during the menopause.
 She now uses the campaign across social media channels to converse with other women of every age.

 In March 2021, Kensit appeared on BBC Two's Richard Osman's House of Games.
-Later that year she has a guest appearance in an episode of McDonald & Dodds and starred in the film The Pebble and the Boy.
+Later that year, she made a guest appearance in an episode of McDonald & Dodds and starred in the film The Pebble and the Boy.

-In January 2023, Kensit joined EastEnders as Emma Harding, Lola Pearce's estranged biological mother.
+In November 2022, it was announced that Kensit would join the cast of the BBC soap opera EastEnders as Emma Harding, the biological mother of Lola Pearce (Danielle Harold).
+Kensit made her first on-screen appearance as Emma on 25 January 2023.
+In December 2023, Kensit guest starred in the Death in Paradise Christmas special.
+She starred in two films in 2025: Borley Rectory: The Awakening, a horror piece, and A Scottish Christmas Secret, a festive movie in which she played Caprice Bourret's sister.

 Personal life

-Kensit has been married and divorced four times.
+Kensit has been married four times.
 In 1988, she married Dan Donovan of the band Big Audio Dynamite but they divorced in 1991.
 In 1992, she married Jim Kerr, lead singer of Simple Minds.
-During her second marriage, she gave birth to her first child, a son named James, in 1993.
-In April 1997, she married Liam Gallagher from the band Oasis at Marylebone Town Hall.
-Kensit and Gallagher had a son, Lennon, born 13 September 1999, who was named after John Lennon.
-Lennon's godmother is actress Elizabeth Hurley, Kensit's co-star in the film Kill Cruise.
+During the marriage, she gave birth to a son.
+Kensit and Kerr divorced in 1996, and in April 1997, she married Liam Gallagher from the band Oasis, at Marylebone Town Hall.
+Kensit and Gallagher had a son, whose godmother is actress Elizabeth Hurley, Kensit's co-star in the film Kill Cruise.
 Kensit and Gallagher divorced in 2000.

 She later became involved with the DJ Jeremy Healy and announced that she was marrying for a fourth time on 29 November 2007.
-On 31 March 2008, it was reported that the pair had split by mutual consent and had called off their wedding.
-They reconciled, and married on 18 April 2009, in an event covered by a magazine, but it was reported in February 2010 that the couple had separated.
-Healy was not mentioned in her 2013 autobiography.
+On 31 March 2008, it was reported that the couple had split by mutual consent and had called off their wedding.
+They reconciled, and married on 18 April 2009, but it was reported in February 2010 that the couple had separated, with their divorce confirmed later in the year.

-After a relationship with footballer Ally McCoist in 2001, Kensit later became involved with rap artist and beatboxer Killa Kela.
-They split up after a year, with Kensit stating that she did not see a future with Kela.
-She has also been romantically linked with footballer Ryan Giggs, comedian and actor David Walliams and footballer Michael Gray.

 Kensit is a Roman Catholic, although she identifies as an à la carte member of the faith.
 Kensit had her children baptised and confirmed in the Catholic tradition.
 She began attending church after her mother's death.